epics-base/exampleJava/src/services/rdbService/RDBSERVICE_README.txt

 RDBSERVICE_README.txt

-This is the README file of the rdbService module. rdbService is a minimal EPICS V4 service which demonstrates the use of EPICS V4 RPC support in pvService for implementing a relational database service, and client that shows how users can trivially get data from a db like Oracle.
+This is the README file of the rdbService module. rdbService is a minimal EPICS V4 service which demonstrates the use of EPICS V4 RPC support.
+It implements a relational database service, which accesses a relational database on behalf of a pvAccess client, shows how users can trivially get data from a db like Oracle.

 Auth: Greg White, 13-Oct-2011 (greg@slac.stanford.edu) / gregory.white@psi.ch
+Mod:  Greg White,  9-Nov-2012 (greg@slac.stanford.edu) / gregory.white@psi.ch
+      Updated for EPICS V4 beta 2 APIs and techniques.

 EXAMPLE
 -------
 The following is an example of running the client.
 This examples gets details